studywysc/studywysc.github.io/docs/index.md

 bodycard01icon: trending_up
 bodycard01title: Popular and Growing
 bodycard01text: >
-    Reaching over 1600 members and growing, Wysc has a little of something for everyone.
-Find your next study buddy in one of the largest online study environments on Discord!
+    Reaching over 2600 members and growing, Wysc has a little of something for everyone.
+Find your next study buddy in one of the coziest online study environments on Discord!

 bodycard02icon: public
 bodycard02title: Global in Nature
 bodycard02text: >
-    While we're based in the USA, our members span across countries and continents, from Europe to Australia!
+    We're based in the USA, but most of our members join from Europe to Asia and beyond!
 Your nationality doesn't matter -- what does is your presence :)

 bodycard03icon: local_florist
 bodycard03title: Free.
 Forever.